 Open: 9 am-6 pm daily (April to October); 9 am-4 pm daily (November to March).

 St. George’s Convent

-St. George’s Convent holds a fantastic collection of 19th century art, which is displayed in collaboration with the Museum of Decorative Arts.
+St. George’s Convent holds a fantastic collection of 19th-century art, displayed in collaboration with the Museum of Decorative Arts.
 This exhibition starts with a display of art from the artists of the court of Rudolph II, including Hans von Aschen , Benedikt Wurzelbauer, Bartholomeus Spranger and Adrian de Vries.
-On the first floor you’ll find a really significant collection of Baroque artwork, which were often used to beautify the churches and other religious sites around Prague in the 17th and 18th centuries.
+On the first floor, you’ll find a really significant collection of Baroque artwork, which were often used to beautify the churches and other religious sites around Prague in the 17th and 18th centuries.

-Some of the Baroque artists displayed here include Peter Brandl, Václav Reiner and the sculptor Matthias Braun, as well as Škréta.
-While you are at St. George’s Convent, you should also make sure you take in the work by Jan Kupecký and Ignaz Platzer; the latter of these was commissioned to decorate the Church of St. Nicolas in the Lesser Quarter.
+Some of the Baroque artists displayed here include Peter Brandl, Václav Reiner and the sculptor Matthias Braun and Škréta.
+While you are at St. George’s Convent, you should also make sure you take in work by Jan Kupecký and Ignaz Platzer; the latter of these was commissioned to decorate the Church of St. Nicolas in the Lesser Quarter.